TF2Stadium/Frontend/src/app/pages/about/section-credits.md

 appreciate the generous support he gives us.
-If you're in the market for a TF2 server (or other game servers like Minecraft and Counterstrike, among others), please show your appreciation by using coupon code *STADIUM* to get 35% off recurring for life!
+If you're in the market for a TF2 server (or other game servers like Minecraft and Counterstrike, among others), please show your appreciation by using coupon code *BRAWL* to get 35% off recurring for life!

 ## Voice-overs